Onboarding Process: Why Is Onboarding Important

 Turnover is expensive.
 It’s estimated that replacing an entry-level employee is up to 50% of their salary.
 That percentage only increases as you move up within the company.
-Along with the financial burden, morale and productivity can suffer with a person’s removal from a team or organization.
+Along with the financial burden, morale and productivity can suffer from a person’s removal from a team or organization.
 Great onboarding can reduce time to productivity, make a positive financial impact more quickly, and increase employee drive.
 A perfect onboarding process also establishes a culture of learning and growth.
 That culture then translates to higher employee retention.
+In fact, new employees who go through a structured onboarding program are 58% more likely to stay with the organization after three years.

 Some companies try to replace their onboarding process with a simple orientation process.
 Their new employees may have a meet and greet with the other members of the team and get a tour of the facility.
 After that, they’re handed their laptop and shown to their desk.
 The difference between onboarding and orientation is the length, depth, and effectiveness.

 To establish a successful onboarding process, you’ll need an onboarding timeline.
 If your onboarding timeline is one or two weeks, your employees could drop off quickly.
+On average, only 37% of companies extend their onboarding programs beyond the first month, but those who do see more engaged and productive employees.
 This does not mean that you need to have constant training for weeks or months, but just occasional check-in’s with employees.
 Start them out with something simple that they can do instead of looking at presentations and reading through manuals all day.
 Give them a mentor they can shadow to pick up on tricks you may have missed in training.

 To have a great employee onboarding process, you must plan.
 You need to have a plan of what you want your new employees to achieve or experience every month of their onboarding process.
 They’ll get more accustomed to their individual task within the first month, but be sure to teach them big picture ideas as well.
 Without planning, onboarding can be confusing to employees and imply that a company has no idea what it’s doing.